TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-UPnP (Universal Plug and Play): UPnP is a set of computer network protocol.
-It allows devices to connect seamlessly and simplify the implementation of networks at home and corporate environments.
-The device supports UPnP which is enabled by default.
-The device will be automatically detected and a new icon will be added to "My Network Place" if it also enables on your computer.
-It provides Port Forwarding for opening a port in a router or firewall in a private network in order to let a party from the outside world contact a inside user.
+UPnP (Universal Plug and Play): UPnP is a set of computer network protocols.
+It allows devices to connect seamlessly and simplifies the implementation of networks in home and corporate environments.
+The device supports UPnP, which is enabled by default.
+The device will be automatically detected and a new icon will be added to "My Network Places" if UPnP is also enabled on your computer.
+It provides Port Forwarding for opening a port in a router or firewall in a private network in order to let a party from the outside world contact an inside user.

 6.3.5 Bonjour